akavian/co2-consumption/README.md

 Third, we have given some examples of executing our CLI app with different parameters to showcase different scenarios.

+### Attention

+* Please note that the project is using some libraries that work with annotation processing. if you see class definitions are not found, please run `./gradlew clean build` command to ensure that the annotation processing is done and extra classes are generated.
+* This project is using JDK 21, so please make sure that you have JDK 21 installed on your machine.
+  In case you are using sap machine JDK 21, which is a free and open-source JDK distribution, as it does not have GraalVM available, GraalVM native image generation needs additional steps as described below.
-Please note that the API key is defined as and environment variable as ORS_TOKEN.
+* Please note that the API key is defined as and environment variable as ORS_TOKEN.

-Before progressing, please use `gradlew.bat` for windows users, and `./gradlew` for Unix based systems.
+* Before progressing, please use `gradlew.bat` for windows users, and `./gradlew` for Unix based systems.

 ### Building the Project and Test Execution